Ontotext-AD/dsp-platform-docs/_v1_0_0-docs/components-overview.md

 ## Search API

-The Search API provides suggestions, keyword search, concept search, hybrid search, facets and custom search endpoints. (link to API docs)
+The Search API provides suggestions, keyword search, concept search, hybrid search, facets and custom search endpoints. ([API docs](http://search.ontotext.com/))

 ## Recommender

 <a href="{{ site.baseurl }}/v1_0_0-docs/recommender">The Recommendation Engine</a> takes content and user actions as input and provides recommended content based on contextual similarity and user profiles in JSON format.
 It also has a RESTful interface which allows tuning the complex recommendation algorithm at runtime, by setting different weights for the user behaviour components, contextual boosts, and recency relevance decay.

-In a nutshell, the Recommendation Engine logs user activity, serves contextual recommendations, maintains user profiles, serves behaviour-driven recommendations, user activity insights and user clustering. (link to API docs)
+In a nutshell, the Recommendation Engine logs user activity, serves contextual recommendations, maintains user profiles, serves behaviour-driven recommendations, user activity insights and user clustering. ([API docs](http://recommendations.ontotext.com/))

 ## News on the Web UI